TianK003/stop-sign-detection/README.md

 # STM32H7 stop-sign detection — bachelor's thesis code release

-Public code companion to the FRI UL bachelor's thesis by **Tian Ključanin**:
+Public code companion to a FRI UL bachelor's thesis:
 *fine-tuning ST Yolo LC v1 (INT8) on a single-class "stop sign" subset of COCO 2017, deployed to an STM32H747I-DISCO + B-CAMS-OMV for live detection of real Slovenian STOP signs.* It contains the training/quantization/evaluation pipeline, the STM32H7 application